stan-dev/math/doxygen/contributor_help_pages/getting_started.md

 versions.
 This can happen when multiplying the values/adjoints of an AOS autodiff type against other matrices.

 It is not safe to use `.noalias()` with the AOS value/adjoint expressions.
 In Eigen, `.noalias()` is similar to the keyworld [`restrict`](https://en.cppreference.com/w/c/language/restrict) which assumes that a pointer is unique within a given function.
-But when performing operations on Eigen matrices of `var` while using `.val()` and `.adj()` on the left and right hand side of an operation, the pointer holding the underlying `var` types will be used on both sides.
+But when performing operations on Eigen matrices of @ref stan::math::var   while using `.val()` and `.adj()` on the left and right hand side of an operation, the pointer holding the underlying @ref stan::math::var   types will be used on both sides.
 Since the pointer is used on both sides it will not be unique in the operation and so using `.noalias()` will lead to undefined behavior.
 See the [Aliasing](https://eigen.tuxfamily.org/dox/group__TopicAliasing.html) and [Writing Efficient Matrix Product Expressions](https://eigen.tuxfamily.org/dox/TopicWritingEfficientProductExpression.html) Eigen docs for more info.